petermchale/trfermikit/README.md

       If this flag is not specified, trfermikit uses build hg38.
 --functional-regions PATH
       Restrict examination to those tandem repeats
-      that lie in the regions indicated by PATH, which is a path to a set of regions (without the ".bed.gz" suffix).
+      that lie in the regions indicated by PATH (without the ".bed.gz" suffix).
       [default value: None]
 --min-repeat-length INT
       Only consider tandem repeats